kazurayam/KS_ObjectRepositoryGarbageCollector/README.md

 ## Dependencies, versions, etc

-This library uses the libraries bundled in Katalon Studio.
+This library uses only the libraries bundled in Katalon Studio.
 You don't have to add any more external libraries other than the aforementioned jar.

 This library should run on any version of Katalon Studio (and Katalon Runtime Engine).